Version 1.1: Improved several letters and numerals.

 Experimental filled version of Pzydeco.
 The counter of "e" and all variations of it remains broken, so that the eye interprets it as "e" instead of "c".This is a clone of Pzydeco

-Here we have a filled-counter pseudoserif pseudostencil that is also an IVO design at the same time!
+Here we have a filled-counter pseudoserif pseudostencil that is also a borderline IVO design at the same time!
 It also has a bit of a "double font" look going on if you look at the negative space.

 1. Internal negative spaces of glyphs will be filled such that a 0.5-brick-wide void exists between the filled space and the glyphs themselves.